-Dear ISR Parents,
+Dear ISR Parents.

-We would like to inform you that the International School of Riga (ISR) has revised and revamped its Child Protection Policy to guide our staff and families in matters related to the health, safety, and care of children in attendance at our school.
+We would like to inform you that the International School of Riga (ISR) has revised and updated its Child Protection Policy to guide our staff and families in matters related to the health, safety, and care of children in attendance at our school.

-The ISR Child Protection Policy is based upon International and Latvian law and on the United Nations Convention on the Rights of the Child of which Latvia is a signatory.
+The ISR Child Protection Policy is based upon International and Latvian law and on the United Nations Convention on the Rights of the Child, of which Latvia is a signatory.
 Of particular relevance are UNCRC Articles 19 and 34.

 All of us at ISR want you to know that we genuinely value our partnership with you in providing for the safety and care of your children.
-It is for this reason that ISR has endorsed a Child Protection Policy that defines the standards as to how all ISR students will be treated, that being with respect and dignity at all times.
+For this reason, ISR has endorsed a Child Protection Policy that defines the standards as to how all ISR students will be treated with respect and dignity at all times.

-As part of our overall educational programs and specific to our shared responsibility to educate children and ensure a safe environment in which all children can learn and grow, ISR will:
+As part of our overall educational programs and specific to our shared responsibility to educate children and ensure a safe environment in which all children can learn and grow,

+ISR will:
-- provide age-appropriate lessons for certain Grades to help students understand personal safety, needs and rights;

-- provide parent materials and information sessions to help you better understand our programs and policy;

-- annually train faculty and staff to report issues of abuse and neglect;

-- ensure that all staff read and internalise the policy and sign an agreement to abide by the Child Protection policy as part of their employment agreement.
+- provide age-appropriate lessons to help students understand personal safety, needs, and rights; - provide parent materials and information sessions to help you better understand our programs and policy; - annually train faculty and staff to report issues of abuse and neglect; - ensure that all staff read and internalize the policy and sign an agreement to abide by the Child Protection policy as part of their employment agreement.

-It is a shared responsibility between school and home in ensuring that our children are safe and are knowledgeable about their rights and responsibilities with respect to themselves and to each other, all so they can grow and learn free of fear in a safe and supportive environment.
-I thank you for your support of our efforts and invite you to contact our Child Protection Officer or myself if you have further questions or comments.
+It is a shared responsibility between school and home to ensure that our children are safe and knowledgeable about their rights and responsibilities with respect to themselves and each other, so they can grow and learn in a safe, caring, and supportive environment.

+Thank you for your support in keeping our community safe, and I invite you to contact our Child Protection Officer or myself if you have further questions or comments.

-Sincerely; Shane Kells Director
+Sincerely;